 Recognized as one of America’s leading universities dedicated to psychology and related health sciences, The Chicago School has developed programs that are built to prepare graduates to face the challenges of a global society.
 The Chicago School’s campus in Northwest Washington, D.C. is at the center of U.S. political and governmental affairs, contributing to significant networking and field work opportunities with health care and social service organizations as well as assistance-based government agencies.
 AHN provides students a great place to start their time with a welcome package and hosts near campus.

-Other Washington, D.C. and Northern Virginia
+Other Schools in the Washington, D.C. and Northern Virginia Area

 - Georgetown University

 - American University

 - George Mason University

 - Virginia Tech

 Explore The City

 Meetup.com is a collection of groups that put on events called meetups.
 You can join groups based on your interests.
 It is a great way to meet new people in Boston.
 Here are few groups to start out with: